Energy & Climate

 Required Documentation: Write 3-4 sentences about what event you attended and what you learned.

-Description: In order to reduce your impact and help WSU reach its goal of being carbon neutral by 2040, you can purchase Carbon Offsets.
+Description: To reduce your impact and help WSU reach its goal of being carbon neutral by 2040, you can purchase Carbon Offsets.
 A Carbon Offset is an action or project (such as planting trees or carbon sequestration) that compensates for the emission of CO2 or other greenhouse gasses into the atmosphere.
 Offsets are measured in tons of CO2 equivalent.
 The average WSU parking pass holder emits over two tons of greenhouse gasses annually commuting to campus.
-Learn more about the carbon offset project and how to purchase them here.
+Learn more about the carbon offset project and how to purchase them here

 *Bonus: This will earn your Green Team points for participating!* If your parking pass is purchased on auto-renewal, or if you do not purchase a parking pass but would like to purchase carbon offsets, you can still contribute.
 Login to your account at Parking Services using your Weber State credentials, and select "Add Carbon Offset".*